 Thanks to LeChuck80 over on deviantART, we can download all of the 722 emoji characters from iOS, WhatsApp, and other messaging systems that are available in the standard Unicode 6.0 character set.
 All of the emojis in this ZIP will be 160 x 160, which is good enough for printing them out into a large enough mask size without any quality problems.

-To download the file, head to LeChuck80's emoji collection page on your computer and hit the "Download" button to get ZIP file.
+To download the file, head to LeChuck80's emoji collection page on your computer and hit the "Download" button to get the ZIP file.

-After you unzip the file, the emojis will be categorized into five folders: Emoji Smiley, Emoji Objects, Emoji Nature, Emoji Places and Emoji Symbols.
+After you unzip the file, the emojis will be categorized into five folders: Emoji Smiley, Emoji Objects, Emoji Nature, Emoji Places, and Emoji Symbols.

 Once you find the emoji(s) you want to download, simply print them.
 You'll probably get better results with photo-quality paper, as it'll be sturdier when used as a mask.

-In your printer settings, make sure to select Scale to Fit, then choose Print Entire Image to get the emoji to print in full-size.
-If you want to make it even bigger, you can select Scale instead and enter in a percentage number.
+In your printer settings, make sure to select "Scale to Fit," then choose "Print Entire Image" to get the emoji to print in full-size.
+If you want to make it even bigger, you can select "Scale" instead and enter a percentage number.

-These masks are molded with thin plastic and have more depth than DIY printed ones, but again, you're limited to just 5 choices.
-Also, you have to wait for shipping, which is a no-go when it comes to last-minute Halloween costumes.
+These masks are molded with thin plastic and have more depth than our homemade printed ones, but again, you're limited to just 15 choices.
+Also, you have to wait for shipping, which is a no-go when it comes to desperate, last-minute Halloween costumes.